genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/03_gradle-deploy-plugin.md

 ```

 Note the special configuration option on the internal modules.
 If adding this configuration to a project, you will need
-to add the following code to the build script of the internal module you wish to make available for deployment:
+to add the following code to the build script of the internal module that you wish to make available for deployment:

 ```kotlin
 val distribution by configurations.creating {